shpadocs/shpadocs.github.io/index.md

 ---

 ## About Me
 Currently a PhD student at IMT School of Advanced Studies Lucca, Italy, supervised by Cosimo Perini Brogi.
-Previously a PhD student at the University of Bath in the mathematical foundations group, supervised by Alessio Guglielmi
+Coming from a Bachelors' in Philosophy and an Masters' in Logic -- see [here](www.linkedin.com/in/stella-spadoni-152926290) for more.

 ## Publications
 - [Cutting Out the Middle Man: A Game-Theoretic Analysis